-(vii) Drivers should be informed of the conditions when system operation is not guaranteed.
+(vii) Drivers should be informed of the conditions when the system has detected that operation is not guaranteed may be compromised.

 Explanation: When the system is not fully functioning, for example, the sensor performance is impaired under certain driving conditions such as rain or when road markings are not visible, the driver should be informed of the status to allow a smooth transfer of control to the driver.